Decimal Odds in Sports Betting, Explained

 Why Use Decimal Odds?

 The biggest reason to switch to decimal odds is because the conversion to probabilities is so easy.
-It's the same whether you're working with an underdog or favorite.
+It’s the same whether you’re working with an underdog or favorite.
+Additionally, understanding different odds formats, such as American and Decimal odds, is crucial for bettors to calculate their returns accurately.

 Converting American odds to implied probabilities requires slightly different formulas for favorites and underdogs.